massoncheg/forgejo-docs/docs/admin/logging-documentation.md

 The template is passed following options:

-- `Ctx` is the `context.Context`
+- `Ctx` is the `context.Context`.
-- `Identity` is the `SignedUserName` or `"-"` if the user is not logged in
+- `Identity` is the `SignedUserName` or `"-"` if the user is not logged in.
-- `Start` is the start time of the request
+- `Start` is the start time of the request.
-- `ResponseWriter` is the `http.ResponseWriter`
+- `ResponseWriter` is the `http.ResponseWriter`.

 Caution must be taken when changing this template as it runs outside of the standard panic recovery trap.
-The template should also be as simple as it runs for every request.
+The template should also be as simple as it runs for every request..

 ## Releasing-and-Reopening, Pausing and Resuming logging

 If you are running on Unix you may wish to release-and-reopen logs in order to use `logrotate` or other tools.
-It is possible force Forgejo to release and reopen it's logging files and connections by sending `SIGUSR1` to the running process, or running `forgejo manager logging release-and-reopen`.
+It is possible force Forgejo to release and reopen its logging files and connections by sending `SIGUSR1` to the running process, or running `forgejo manager logging release-and-reopen`.

 Alternatively, you may wish to pause and resume logging - this can be accomplished through the use of the